pjkundert/community-coin/README.txt

 Footnotes
 ─────────

+[1] The Cantillon Effect describes that as new money is injected into an economy, its effects are felt by different people and industries at different times.
+This leads to a distortion of relative prices, benefiting some parties while disadvantaging others.

-[1] A method for reliably and securely splitting seed entropy (such as BIP-39 mnemonic phrases) between many parties.
+[2] SLIP-39 is a method for reliably and securely splitting seed entropy (such as BIP-39 mnemonic phrases) between many parties.

-[2] Decentralized Finance, often sylized as DeFi, are financial systems that operate without intermediaries such as brokerages, exchanges, or banks.
+[3] Decentralized Finance, often sylized as DeFi, are financial systems that operate without intermediaries such as brokerages, exchanges, or banks.

+[4] Gresham's Law suggests that when two forms of currency are in circulation, with one being of lower value than the other, the lower-value currency will eventually drive the higher-value currency out of circulation.

-[3] A development platform for large-scale decentralized and distributed systems, which yields many of the benefits of "blockchain" while avoiding some of their intractable problems, provides censorship-resistance, promotes individual authority over, and provable responsibility for, all agent actions.
+[5] Holochain is a development platform for large-scale decentralized and distributed systems, which yields many of the benefits of "blockchain" while avoiding some of their intractable problems, provides censorship-resistance, promotes individual authority over, and provable responsibility for, all agent actions.

-[4] The standard for defining and creating fungible tokens such as cryptocurrencies on the Ethereum Virtual Machine.
+[6] ERC-20 is the standard for defining and creating fungible tokens such as cryptocurrencies on the Ethereum Virtual Machine.